LoginRadius/engineering-portal/content/build-push-docker-images-golang/index.md

 description: "Guide on how to build and push Docker images programmatically using Go."
 ---

-## Introduction

 Let's walk through how to build and push Docker images programmatically using Go.
 To do this, we need to talk to the Docker daemon via the [Docker Engine API](https://docs.docker.com/engine/api/).
 This is similar to how the Docker CLI works, but instead of entering commands through a CLI, we'll be writing code with Docker's Go SDK.

 At the time of writing, the official Docker Go SDK [docs](https://docs.docker.com/engine/api/sdk/examples/) provide great examples of running basic Docker commands with Go.
 However, it's missing examples on building and pushing Docker images, so we'll go over those in this blog.

 Before we begin, this blog assumes you have a working knowledge of Docker and Go.

-## Examples in Go

 We'll go over the following:

 - Building an image from local source code
 - Pushing an image to a remote registry

-### Set Up
+## Environment Setup

 First, we need to set up the environment.
 Create a project and include the app we want to containerize:
 ```